Bar Modelling Year 6 Multi-Step Word Problems for KS2 SATs

-The three main aims of reasoning, problem solving and fluency have encouraged teachers to develop an understanding of teaching for mastery, in particular maths mastery techniques, and seek further ways to encourage conceptual understanding, rather than just teaching maths tricks or rules.
+The three main aims of reasoning, problem solving and fluency have encouraged teachers to develop an understanding of mastery maths, in particular maths mastery resources, and seek further ways to encourage conceptual understanding, rather than just teaching maths tricks or rules.

 So teachers have looked towards the Asian maths approach of countries who apparently churn out mastery-level mathematicians by the thousands for inspiration and now we are learning to teach the ‘why’ rather than just the ‘how’ of maths.